Holy Cross monstrance reliquary, gilded bronze, Central Europe, 18th century (ca. 1750)

 7400,00 zł

 Rococo reliquary in the form of a monstrance.
 In the glazed box (ostensorium) there is a cross made of rock crystal, in an openwork silver frame.
-Inside it are placed relics – small fragments (splinters) from the Tree of the Holy Cross.
+Inside it are placed relics – small fragments (splinters) from the Holy Cross.
 On the back of the crystal cross, silk threads are visible, binding the relic to the setting, as well as a lacquer seal imprint.

 Gloria (rays) – a richly decorated halo in the form of a radial shield, characteristic of a monstrance.
 On its perimeter, decorated with rocaillas, colored glasses of ruby and green are set, and the whole is crowned by a small cross with a central red eye.